lucashuet93/botbuilder-proactivemessaging/node/README.md

 At its most basic level, sending proactive messages in the Bot Framework requires a few additions to your solution:

 - A separate endpoint on the bot that uses a conversation reference to message the user outside the scope of the bot's onTurn handler
+- A way to pick up "proactive message".
 - A mechanism to store a conversation reference for the user
 - A mechanism to post the stored conversation reference to the separate endpoint